Blue Box Transition

 Changes are coming to recycling collection activities in Prince Edward County.

-The Province of Ontario is shifting the responsibility for the collection of recycled materials to producers instead of municipalities, thanks to its Individual Producer Responsibility (IPR) Plan.
-The change is effective in Prince Edward County on July 17, 2025.
+The Province of Ontario is shifting the responsibility for recycling to producers instead of municipalities under the Blue Box Regulation.
+This shift to a framework called extended producer responsibility (EPR) is effective in Prince Edward County on July 17, 2025.

 This does not mean that blue box recycling program will cease on that date.
 In fact, the collection and processing of recycled materials will continue.
 However, Quinte Waste Solutions, which is owned and operated by the County of Prince Edward and eight other local municipalities, will no longer provide the service.